ethereum/go-ethereum/README.md

 - Layer 2 scalability with state sharding
 - DEX integration
 - Spam filtering
-- Multi-chains interoperabilty
+- Multi-chain interoperabilty

-## Contribution and technical discuss
+## Contributing and technical discussion

 Thank you for considering to try out our network and/or help out with the source code.
-We would love to get your help, feel free to lend a hand.
+We would love to get your help; feel free to lend a hand.
-Even the smallest bit of code, bug reporting or just discussing ideas are highly appreciated.
+Even the smallest bit of code, bug reporting, or just discussing ideas are highly appreciated.

 If you would like to contribute to the tomochain source code, please refer to our Developer Guide for details on configuring development environment, managing dependencies, compiling, testing and submitting your code changes to our repo.

 Please also make sure your contributions adhere to the base coding guidelines:

-- Code must adhere the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e uses [gofmt](https://golang.org/cmd/gofmt/)).
+- Code must adhere to official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e uses [gofmt](https://golang.org/cmd/gofmt/)).
-- Code must be documented adhering to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
+- Code comments must adhere to the official Go [commentary](https://golang.org/doc/effective_go.html#commentary) guidelines.
 - Pull requests need to be based on and opened against the `master` branch.
-- Problem you are trying to contribute must be well-explained as an issue on our [github issue page](https://github.com/tomochain/tomochain/issues)
+- Any code you are trying to contribute must be well-explained as an issue on our [github issue page](https://github.com/tomochain/tomochain/issues)
 - Commit messages should be short but clear enough and should refer to the corresponding pre-logged issue mentioned above.

 For technical discussion, feel free to join our chat at [Gitter](https://gitter.im/tomochain/tomochain).